bugcrowd/templates/submissions/description/server_security_misconfiguration/oauth_misconfiguration/template.md

-# OAuth Misconfiguration

-## Overview of the Vulnerability

 OAuth is an authorization framework used to identify and authenticate users for an application.
 There are a number of implementation misconfigurations which can lead to an OAuth framework being implemented insecurely.
 These misconfigurations can lead to a broad range of issues which could allow an attacker to manipulate or retrieve sensitive data and potentially bypass the authentication process.

 ## Business Impact